jjvanzon/JJs-Reference-Architecture/namespaces-assemblies-and-folder-structure.md

 Technologies
 ------------

-The fourth level in the namespacing denotes the used technology.
+The 4th level in the namespacing denotes the used technology.
 It is kind of analogus to a file extension.
-You can often find two assemblies: platform-independent and one platform-specific.
+You can might find two assemblies: platform-independent and one platform-specific.

 - JJ.Data.Calendar
 - JJ.Data.Calendar.__NHibernate__